Freebird (2021 film): Plot

 Jon helps his elderly mother into an armchair and goes to make her tea.
 When he returns, she is asleep with an open photo album on her lap.
 Atop the photos is a note written on a napkin: You were right.
-He’s perfect.
+He's perfect.

 In a flashback to the 1970s, Jon is an ultrasound on a screen.
 A beautiful woman is glowing.
 Her husband is overjoyed.
 The nurse hands the young couple a pamphlet entitled Institution.
-The husband can’t handle raising a child with an intellectual disability.
+The husband cannot handle raising a child with an intellectual disability.
 He walks away from his wife and unborn child.
 Despite the heartbreak caused by her ex-husband, she gives birth to a baby boy with Down syndrome named Jon.

-Jon’s earliest years are marked by good and bad memories with his mother: chasing a butterfly, burying a dead goldfish, splashing dishwater, getting ready for bedtime, and etcetera.
+Jon's earliest years are marked by good and bad memories with his mother: chasing a butterfly, burying a dead goldfish, splashing dishwater, getting ready for bedtime, and etcetera.

-In school, bullies flick a rubber band at the back of Jon’s head.
+In school, bullies flick a rubber band at the back of Jon's head.
 At recess, Jon is fidgeting with the rubber band.
 A girl with Down syndrome named Miranda approaches him smiling.
 She guides his hand towards her arm, offering herself the rubber band and turning it into a wristband.
 Now during class, Jon turns all the bullies’ rubber bands into wristbands for Miranda.

 Jon has a not-so-secret crush on Miranda for several years.
 In their senior year of high school, Jon runs for student president.
 His flyers say: "...are you DOWN?"
 His biggest supporter, Miranda, holds a sign that says, "I’m Down."

 At graduation, Jon waves at his teary-eyed mother.
 His mother looks over to her left.
-A man she once knew is older and missing some hair, but it’s him — Jon’s father.
+A man she once knew is older and missing some hair, but it's him — Jon's father.
 He offers his ex-wife a sad smile.

 Jon walks up onto the stage and pauses.
-He then rips open the front of his gown to reveal a superhero crest that says I’m Down.
-Everyone cheers — everyone but Jon’s father.
-His son’s success in life overwhelms him.
+He then rips open the front of his gown to reveal a superhero crest that says I'm Down.
+Everyone cheers — everyone but Jon's father.
+His son's success in life overwhelms him.

-After graduation, Jon removes Miranda’s green wristband and twists it into a ring as a wedding proposal.
-While Jon and Miranda have the first dance at their wedding, Jon’s Dad hands his mother a note written on a drink napkin: “You were right.
+After graduation, Jon removes Miranda's green wristband and twists it into a ring as a wedding proposal.
+While Jon and Miranda have the first dance at their wedding, Jon's Dad hands his mother a note written on a drink napkin: “You were right.
 He’s perfect”.

-It’s the present now, and forty-five-year-old Jon doesn’t know what to make of the napkin.
+It's the present now, and forty-five-year-old Jon doesn't know what to make of the napkin.
 He shows it to Miranda.
 Neither of them knows where the note came from, but the message is clear.
 Jon lovingly wraps his sleeping mother in a blanket and turns off the light.